sofa-framework/Regression/README.md

 Then, for each ```RegressionSceneData``` a gtest is created and the method ```runTest``` from the Regression_test class will be called to really perform the test (or create the reference).

+## 4.b - Add a new type of test
 To add a new type of test you will need to add:
 - Inside the **RegressionSceneList** file:
   - Update the ```RegressionSceneData``` structure to store, per scene, the data needed for the test.